-Description: Three undergraduate elective courses complement the basic background of the undergraduate CS degree with concepts in security, sensors and wireless communications.
-The Graduate courses expose the students to key applications and research areas in the network and distributed systems field.
-They probe different applications domains, including: wireless mobile networks, security, network management, distributed P2P systems, and multimedia applications.
-From this selection, a total of nine courses are required for the M.S. degree, including a minimum of five graduate courses.
+Three undergraduate elective courses complement the basic background of the undergraduate computer science degree with concepts in security, sensors and wireless communications.
+Graduate courses will expose students to key applications and research areas in the network and distributed systems field.
+Two graduate courses cover the Internet and emerging sensor embedded systems, while recommended electives probe different applications domains to include wireless mobile networks, security, network management, distributed P2P systems, and multimedia applications.

-Degree Requirements: At least nine courses are required (36 Units), of which at least Five must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.
+At least nine courses are required (36 Units), of which at least FIVE must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below:

 Take and Pass ENGR 299 Capstone Project course.

 Take and pass three written exams for three different graduate level courses within the student’s area of specialization.
 The written exams are held concurrently with the final exam of the graduate level courses.
 Students may select which exams they would like to count towards the Comprehensive Exam requirement.

 As long as you have met the requirements above, the remaining courses may be selected from other Engineering departments.
 No approval is necessary.
 Please note: Students may not apply electives towards earning a certificate.
 Certificate programs are intended for non-matriculating students and are categorized as separate programs.